-Head and neck cancers account for nearly 3 percent of all cancers in the United States, or about 48,000 cases in 2016 based on data from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program.
+Head and neck cancers account for approximately 4 percent of all cancers in the United States, or about 70,500 of the estimated 1.8 million new cancer cases expected in 2019, according to the National Cancer Institute.
 These cancers are nearly twice as common among men as they are among women.

 Cancers of the head and neck are further categorized by the area of the head or neck in which they begin.
 Get more information on these various forms of head and neck cancers: